nikitha549/frudevops-forgeops-init/kustomize/README.md

 ## Organization

-The top level directory folders include the products (am, idm, ig, ds) and an "environments"  folder in `env/`.
+The top level directory includes the products (am, idm, ig, ds) and an "environments"  folder in `env/`.
 Environments pull together ther products into a kustomize deployment.
 See env/dev for an example.

 ## Viewing the Kustomize output